SiliconLabs/wiseconnect/examples/snippets/ble/ble_multiconnection_gatt_test/readme.md

 1. Configure the remote ble devices in peripheral and put it in advertising mode and/or in central and put in scanning mode.

-   > **Note:** Refer the [Creating New Advertisement Sets](https://docs.silabs.com/bluetooth/5.0/miscellaneous/mobile/efr-connect-mobile-app) for configuring the EFR connect mobile APP as advertiser.
+   > **Note:** Refer the [Creating New Advertisement Sets](https://docs.silabs.com/bluetooth/5.0/miscellaneous/mobile/efr-connect-mobile-app) for configuring the Simplicity Connect mobile App(formerly EFR Connect App) connect mobile APP as advertiser.

 2. Connect any serial console for prints.